dhinojosa/design_patterns_training_stljug_2022/README.md

 ## Goals
 1. Hide Complexity from Users
 2. Prefer TDD?
-3. Immutability
+3. Immutability for the most part
 4. Avoid Side Effects
-5. Upgrade Java
+5. Upgrade Java to the latest